bonnellap/mh-rise-talisman-organizer/README.md

 ## Features
 - Add, remove, edit and filter your talisman list
-- Automatically highlight any obsolete talismans
+- Automatically highlight any obsolete talismans for melding
 - Import and export your talisman list

 ## License